salrashid123/iam_bq_dataset/README.md

   FROM
     iam-log.iam.permissions AS d2
   WHERE
-    d2._PARTITIONTIME = TIMESTAMP("2021-09-19")
+    d2._PARTITIONTIME = TIMESTAMP("2021-09-22")
     AND d2.region = "us-central1")
 '
 ```

 #### Find which Permissions/Roles are visible between two regions on the same day

 IAM permissions and roles rollout gradually in different regions.
 The permission/role set retrieved by cloud run on any given day will reflect the state/view at that cell that cloud run connected to to retrieved the roles/permissions.
-[IAM List Roles](https://cloud.google.com/iam/docs/reference/rest/v1/projects.roles/list) API call is invoked in each region and whatever map it returns is what will populate the permissions and roles in that region.

 To (somewhat imprecisely) account for this, this script deploys about several different cloud run instances in different [Cloud Run Regions](https://cloud.google.com/run/docs/locations) globally.
-The idea is that each cloud run instance that is invoked will query the IAM Roles active sets within a region and _from_ the [Role Response](https://cloud.google.com/iam/docs/reference/rest/v1/ListRolesResponse) populate the list of permissions.
-If a role is not found and includes a permission thats exclusive to that role, _it will not get listed in that region_.  (note, this last bit is important)
+The idea is that each cloud run instance that is invoked will query the IAM Roles active sets within a region and then _from_ the [Role Response](https://cloud.google.com/iam/docs/reference/rest/v1/ListRolesResponse) populate the list of permissions.
+However, a role may not found within that region which will omit any permissions that maybe visible.
+To account for that, the permission list is retrieved *first* using a [iam.queryTestablePermissions()](https://cloud.google.com/iam/docs/reference/rest/v1/permissions/queryTestablePermissions) API call against the root organization resource (`//cloudresourcemanager.googleapis.com/organizations/`)

+For each Role thats found using [IAM List Roles](https://cloud.google.com/iam/docs/reference/rest/v1/projects.roles/list) API call is invoked in each region the permissions back to what was found globally using queryTestablePermissions

 It is ofcourse not a guarantee that the map reflects the region exactly since a CR instance can query a different region, but its likely that it stays in region and reflects a local map.
 This script also just iterates over the following regions that are globally available.
 If needed, tune this to your needs for wherever you deploy within your organization